AP Style: State Name Abbreviations

 How to Abbreviate Each State

-When abbreviating the state names, don’t make the mistake of using the postal code abbreviations.
+When abbreviating the state names, don’t make the mistake of using the postal code abbreviations (think OK for Oklahoma).
 AP Stylebook has provided a list indicating exactly how the states should be shortened.

 |Alabama (Ala.)||Maryland (Md.)||North Dakota (N.D.)|